quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 The fit combines occupation and entropy residuals, refits residues on the resulting poles, and checks both approximations on a separate, denser scalar grid.
 Samples resolve the band edges, Fermi transition, and thermal tails.
+A nearly converged intermediate fit may proceed to residue refitting; only the final partial-fraction errors determine acceptance.
 Constant approximations must pass the same checks.
 These are sampled scalar checks, not rigorous uniform-error certificates between sample points.

 A scalar fit may be reused for a contained spectral interval after checking its